meeshkan/website/src/blog/posts/2020-09-01-profunctor-lenses.md

 Sometimes, when I learn something new, I feel like it's a game-changer for my skills as a problem solver and programmer.
 Recently, I learned how to build a lens library using profunctors, and I find that it has helped me in every corner of my programming work.
 I've noticed that my code is cleaner, easier to test, less buggy, and more self-documenting.

-In this article, I'd like to share the intuition I've built up about profunctors.
-I'll use that to show how to build a lens library, and I'll also relate it to other programming tasks.
-By the end of reading it, I hope you'll be excited about trying out profunctors in your day-to-day work as programmers!
+In this article, I'd like to share the intuition I've built up about profunctors and optics.
+By the end of reading it, I hope you'll be excited about trying out profunctors and optics in your day-to-day work as programmers!

 ## What's a profunctor?